Cape Fear (1991 film): Production

+Development

 The film's screenplay is adapted by Wesley Strick from the original screenplay by James R. Webb, which is based on the novel The Executioners by John D. MacDonald.

 Originally developed by Steven Spielberg, he eventually decided that it was too violent and traded it to Martin Scorsese in exchange for Schindler's List, which Scorsese had decided not to make.
 Scorsese agreed to direct Cape Fear out of gratitude, as Universal had supported Scorsese during the controversy over The Last Temptation of Christ.

 Although Spielberg stayed as a producer through his company Amblin Entertainment, he chose not to be credited personally on the finished film.

+Casting

 Although Scorsese had previously worked with Nick Nolte in New York Stories (1989), he originally envisioned Harrison Ford in the role of Sam Bowden.
 However, Ford was interested only in playing Max Cady.
 Nolte, who, by contrast, was more interested in playing Bowden, convinced Scorsese to cast him instead.
-Several girls auditioned for the part of Danielle Bowden, including Drew Barrymore and Reese Witherspoon, and Spielberg reportedly wanted Bill Murray to play Cady.
+Several young women auditioned for the part of Danielle Bowden, including Drew Barrymore and Reese Witherspoon, and Spielberg reportedly wanted Bill Murray to play Cady.

 Nolte lost weight for the film while Robert De Niro gained muscle; this ensured that De Niro, who was noticeably shorter than Nolte, still came across as physically threatening on screen.
+De Niro had his teeth ground down, sharpened and deformed, a procedure he later paid $20,000 to have reversed after filming.

+Robert Mitchum has a small role in the film, while Gregory Peck (in his final theatrical film role) and Martin Balsam make cameo appearances: all three starred in the original film.

+Filming

+Principal photography began on November 19, 1990 in Fort Lauderdale, Florida.
+Shooting took place at various locations around South Florida, including Fort Lauderdale and Hollywood (for the 'New Essex' town exteriors), Miami (for the courthouse interiors and exteriors), and Everglades National Park.
+The high school scene was filmed at Broward College.
+The climatic sequence aboard the boat was filmed in a 90-foot water tank, housed in a soundstage specially built for the productions.

+Derek Meddings created the special effects miniatures used in the film's climax.